nh2/asus-xtion-fix/README.md

 ```

 [Some sources](http://www.pcl-developers.org/xhci-hcd-I-hate-you-USB-3-0-and-Primesense-Asus-Xtion-td5707949.html)
-recommended to blacklist the USB 3.0 driver (`xhci_hcd`) and use the
+recommended to blacklist the USB 3.0 driver `xhci_hcd` and use the
-USB 2.0 driver only (`ehci_hcd`).
+USB 2.0 driver `ehci_hcd` only.
 (On e.g. Ubuntu you have to recompile the kernel for this, setting
 these drivers to be built as modules instead of built into the kernel,
 changing `CONFIG_USB_XHCI_HCD` and `CONFIG_USB_XHCI_HCD` from `y` to `m`).

-However, this didn't work for my computer, and after unloading the USB 3.0 driver,
+However, this did not work for my computer, and after unloading the USB 3.0 driver,
 the device was not recognized at all in `dmesg`.

 A firmware update helped, described below.